PowerKiKi/qTranslate/readme.txt

 Installation of this plugin is fairly easy:

-1. Make sure you have the .mo files for all the languages you use.
 1. Download the plugin from [here](http://wordpress.org/extend/plugins/qtranslate/ "qTranslate").
 1. Extract all the files.
 1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.